top of page

 Regulatory Compliance.

-New biocide safety regulations require all antibacterial products that touch food or items going into the mouth to include a rinsing.
+New biocide safety regulations require all antibacterial products that touch food or items going into the mouth to include a rinse.

 Benefits to Parents

 Extra reassurance, knowing that regulation aligns with NHS guidelines.
-Previously some parents noticed an unpleasant smell or taste prior to the updated rinse with cooled boiled water
+Previously, some parents noticed an unpleasant smell or taste prior to the updated guidelines of rinsing with cooled boiled water before use.

 I hope that you have found the information on cold.water sterilisation helpful.